EpiVisionLU/epivision/README.md

 ## mov-to-db.py

 Either run the mov-to-db.py file from the terminal and use <path to video> <Name> as args (`python mov-to-db.py /Users/epi/Downloads/movie.mov John`), or run the program without args and add video path and name as inputs when prompted.

+## offline-emotion-analyzer.py
+Program to analyze video frames for emotions using DeepFace.

+Usage:
+    python offline-emotion-analyzer.py --video <video_path> --frame_skip <number> --detector_backend <backend>

+Arguments:
+    --video: Path to the video file to be analyzed.
+    --frame_skip: Number of frames to skip between analyses (default is 10).
+To analyze every frame, frame_skip = 1.
+    --detector_backend: Face detection model to use ('opencv', 'retinaface', 'mtcnn', etc.).
+                       Default is 'retinaface'.

+If no arguments are provided, the program will prompt the user for video path and frame skip values.